-It is estimated that some 90% of the data in the world today has been created in the last two years and approximately 75% of this data is unstructured.
-At the same time, there is an increasing amount of data from different sources (surveillance and controls, and biomonitoring) that remain under-exploited due to a lack of connectivity.
+The volume of data produced in the world is growing rapidly, from 33 zettabytes in 2018 to an expected 175 zettabytes in 2025.
+Furthermore, the way in which data is stored and processed will change dramatically over the coming 5 years.
+Today 80% of the processing and analysis of data takes place in data centres and centralised computing facilities, and 20% in smart connected objects.
+By 2025 these proportions are likely to be inverted.
+At the same time, there is an increasing amount of data from different sources (surveillance and controls, and biomonitoring) that remain underexploited due to a lack of connectivity.
 While EFSA is already exploring approaches to manage and exploit big data sets, such as in whole genome sequencing, the sheer speed and complexity with which data relevant to its risk assessments is growing means that new tools and approaches are urgently needed to take advantage of them.
 Access to real-time data from monitoring systems in the food chain would increase EFSA's capacity to define scenarios, refine risk assessments or measure the impact of emerging risks or new control methods.

 Cognitive analytics such as machine learning and natural language processing can discover patterns and relationships in information from millions of texts, books, online articles and other sources (e.g. social media) - information that could take human researchers decades to discover, retrieve and digest.
-Artificial intelligence offers great opportunities for risk assessment but also challenges of an ethical and technological nature.
+Artificial intelligence offers great opportunities for risk assessment but also challenges of an ethical and technological nature, recognizing the continued need for human expertise to assist the use of technology.
+Harnessing collaboration tools to enable co-creation of models and algorithms will position EFSA to take advantage of the power of these capabilities.
 EFSA will have to navigate how to manage its enhanced responsibilities towards transparency in the face of data ownership concerns from Member States and confidentiality claims from applicants, among other considerations.